How to Maintain Your F1 Status

 You must make sure your passport does not expire when you are outside of your country.
 That can be a violation of status, so you must extend a passport before it expires.
 Six months before the passport will expire, contact your nearest consulate or embassy or check its Web site for instructions and forms you need to extend it.
 The United States government has a complete list of foreign embassies in the United States.
 Consulate locations are generally listed on each embassy's Web site.

 The Department of Homeland Security expects F-1 students to complete their studies on or before the date listed on their I-20 and to either leave the U.S., start a new program at AUM, process a transfer to another university or file for a change of status within the 60 days of completing the course of study.

 If you need more time, you will need to process an extension by asking your academic advisor to complete the Extension Form.
-This document should be given to the advisor, Ms. Judy Strickland, so that a new I-20 can be created and issued.
+This document should be given to the International Student Advisor, so that a new I-20 can be created and issued.
 You will then need a short appointment with the advisor to process the papers.
 When you go to the appointment, bring your old I-20.

 Reinstatement of Status

 If you violate your status or break an immigration law, meet with the International Student Advisor for assistance.
 It is best to understand the immigration laws that pertain to you and to follow them rather than to risk violating them and having to be reinstated.
 If you are out of status, you are ineligible for benefits such as on campus employment, graduate assistant-ships or practical training.